rovrevik/angular-site/doc/DevelopmentNotes.md

 Add npm scripts for running e2e tests.
 Add directConnect: true to the protractor config file so that a selenium server doesn't need to be running.
 Relocate protractor config and readme files.
-Change paths for moved protractor files
+Change paths for moved protractor files.
+Rename protractor spec directory to e2e-spec.

 >How to run the tests:
 >